-“Dana Christy, Certified Shiatsu Practitioner, Licensed Massage Therapist, and Chicago native, is the founder and head practitioner at WellSpring Healing Arts, a multidisciplinary wellness practice founded in 2017.
-She studied bodywork and East Asian Medicine at Zen Shiatsu Chicago and earned yoga teaching certifications for children and adults with Global Family Yoga and yogaview.
-She teaches therapeutic yoga for children and adults with a wide range of physical, cognitive, and psychological needs.”
+“Dana Christy (they/she), Certified Shiatsu Practitioner, Licensed Massage Therapist, and therapeutic yoga practitioner, is the founder and head practitioner at WellSpring Healing Arts, a multidisciplinary wellness practice founded in 2017.
+Dana studied bodywork and East Asian Medicine at Zen Shiatsu Chicago and earned yoga teaching certifications for children and adults with Global Family Yoga and Yogaview.
+Dana specializes in working with trauma, autoimmune conditions, chronic illness, and the LGBTQIAP+ community.

 About Dana Christy